Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Introduction

 \textbf{Contributions:} Our main contributions are summarized as follows: \begin{itemize} \item[1)] We propose a new accelerated zeroth-order momentum (Acc-ZOM) method to solve the \textbf{black-box mini-optimization} problem \eqref{eq:1}, where only noise stochastic function values can be obtained.
-Moreover, we prove that our Acc-ZOM method achieves a lower query complexity of $O(d^{3/4}\epsilon^{-3})$ for finding an $\epsilon$-stationary point without large batches, which improves the best known result by a factor of $O(d^{1/4})$. \item[2)] We propose an accelerated zeroth-order momentum descent ascent (Acc-ZOMDA) method for solving the \textbf{black-box minimax-optimization} problem \eqref{eq:2}, where only noise stochastic function values can be obtained.
-Moreover, we prove that our Acc-ZOMDA method reaches a lower query complexity of $O((d_1+d_2)^{9/10}\kappa^3_y\epsilon^{-3})$ for finding an $\epsilon$-stationary point, which improves the best known result by a factor of $O((d_1+d_2)^{1/10})$ (please see Table \ref{tab:1}). \item[3)] We further propose an accelerated first-order momentum descent ascent (Acc-MDA) method to solve the \textbf{white-box minimax-optimization} problem \eqref{eq:2}, where noise stochastic gradients can be obtained.
-We prove that our Acc-MDA method reaches a lower gradient complexity of $\tilde{O}(\kappa_y^{(3-\nu/2)}\epsilon^{-3}), \ \nu>0$ for finding an $\epsilon$-stationary point, which improves the best known result by a factor of $\kappa_y^{\nu/2}$ (please see Table \ref{tab:2}). \item[4)] In particular, we present a class of accelerated zeroth-order and first-order momentum framework for both mini-optimization and minimax-optimization.
-Moreover, we study the convergence properties of our methods for \textbf{constrained} optimization and \textbf{unconstrained} optimization, respectively. \end{itemize}
+Moreover, we prove that our Acc-ZOM method achieves a lower query complexity of $O(d^{3/4}\epsilon^{-3})$ for finding an $\epsilon$-stationary point without requiring large batches, which improves the best known result by a factor of $O(d^{1/4})$. \item[2)] We propose an accelerated zeroth-order momentum descent ascent (Acc-ZOMDA) method to solve the \textbf{black-box minimax-optimization} problem \eqref{eq:2}, where only noise stochastic function values can be obtained.
+Moreover, we prove that our Acc-ZOMDA method obtains a low query complexity of $O\big((d_1+d_2)^{3/4}\kappa_y^{4.5}\epsilon^{-3}\big)$ without requiring large batches for finding an $\epsilon$-stationary point (Please see Table \ref{tab:1}). \item[3)] We further present propose an accelerated first-order momentum descent ascent (Acc-MDA) method to solve the \textbf{transparent minimax-optimization} problem \eqref{eq:2}, whose explicit gradients are accessible.
+We prove that our Acc-MDA algorithm has a low gradient complexity of $\tilde{O}\big(\kappa_y^{4.5}\epsilon^{-3}\big)$ without requiring large batches for finding an $\epsilon$-stationary point.
+Our Acc-MDA algorithm reaches the best known gradient complexity of $\tilde{O}\big(\kappa_y^{3}\epsilon^{-3}\big)$ with batch size $O(\kappa_y^3)$ for finding an $\epsilon$-stationary point.
+Moreover, our Acc-MDA algorithm obtains a lower gradient complexity of $\tilde{O}\big(\kappa_y^{2.5}\epsilon^{-3}\big)$ with batch size $O(\kappa_y^4)$ for finding an $\epsilon$-stationary point (Please see Table \ref{tab:2}). \item[4)] We present a class of accelerated zeroth-order and first-order momentum framework for both mini-optimization and minimax-optimization.
+Moreover, we study the convergence properties of our methods for both \textbf{constrained} and \textbf{unconstrained} optimization, respectively. \end{itemize}